Vagif Bayatly Oner

 Vagif Bayatly Oner (Vagif Bayatlı) is an Azerbaijani poet.
-He was born in October 1948 in Jabrayil, a district in Karabakh now militarily occupied by Armenia.
+He was born in October 1948 in Jabrayil, a district in Karabakh.

 Vagif's major books of poetry include: Under a Lonely Star, All Love Stories Will Be Forgotten, and The Funniest Dead Man.
 His poetry has been translated into more than 30 languages, including a major book of poetry published in Moscow (translated into Russian).

 His prizes include the Mayakovski Prize for Poetry and the Jalil Mammadguluzadeh Prize founded by Azerbaijan's Press Foundation.
 Vagif has translated numerous works into Azerbaijani, including some of the most famous Austrian, English, Scottish, Italian, Norwegian, Turkish, and Russian poets, such as Rainer Maria Rilke, Thomas Eliot, Robert Burns, Boris Pasternak, Anna Akhmatova, Nikolay Gumilyov and Osip Mandelstam.